openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 d.
 Click Test Connection.
 The Test status changes from Not tested to “Successfully connected to Kaltura”.
 If the test is not successful, go back and check your Kaltura details.
 Settings canot be saved until they have been tested successfully.

 e.
 Once the connection is successful, Select default player for Kaltura resources accessed from this server from the drop-down list.
-The EQUELLA default player will always display in the list, along with other players that may be configured for your Kaltura instance.
+The openEquella default player will always display in the list, along with other players that may be configured for your Kaltura instance.

 f.
 Click Save.
 The Kaltura server now displays in the list.